Dispute with the developer over defects in the premises

 1. remove or repair the defect at the developer's expense,

-2. reducing the price of the apartment by the amount that, due to the defect, actually reduced the value of the apartment,
+2. to reduce the price of the dwelling by the amount which, because of the defect, actually reduced the value of the dwelling,

-3. withdraw from the contract and return the money - if the defects are so serious that they make it impossible to use the apartment and the developer has not removed them within the specified time,
+3. rescind the contract and return the money - if the defects are so serious that they make it impossible to use the flat and the developer has not removed them within the set time,

 4. compensation claim.